 - Tomb Raider (2013) is set on Yamatai, an island kept remote by fearsome storms that shipwreck Lara.
 She finds a previous cast-away, a nazi research station, angry native cultists with an eye to perform a sacrifice and (naturally) caves with ancient tombs.
 Ticking quite a few boxes.

-- The videogame of King Kong, following Peter Jackson's 2005 movie, is set on the mysterious Skull Island.
+- Peter Jackson's King Kong: The Official Game of the Movie, is set on the mysterious Skull Island.